Age & Dementia Friendly Community Project

 The Town is working with staff from Pioneer Valley Planning Commission who are assisting with the project.
 Additionally, the Town is forming a working group to provide oversight of this work.
 The working group will assist with community engagement strategies and development of a community assessment and action plan.
 The working group will meet monthly throughout 2022.

-The Age & Dementia Friendly Amherst Working Group is hosting listening sessions in the Spring/Summer of 2022 to gather input from older adults and others who are aging in Amherst (that’s all of us!).
+The Age & Dementia Friendly Amherst Working Group is hosting listening sessions in the Summer/Fall of 2022 to gather input from older adults and others who are aging in Amherst (that’s all of us!).
 Please join us for these important conversations!

 - Housing Listening Session Flyer (English)